Salisbury, MD — The community is invited to honor veterans who died in the line of duty at Wicomico County’s annual Memorial Day Ceremony.

 The Wicomico County War Memorial Committee has continued the work it began in 2002.
 Committee members are actively seeking information on those listed on the memorial.
 If you have information to share about a fallen service person, please email Linda Lyons at firstname.lastname@example.org.

-To help preserve the memorial and honor a loved one who has served or is serving, people may purchase a Tree of Honor Gold Leaf.
+To help preserve the memorial and honor a loved one who has served or is serving, citizens may purchase a Tree of Honor Gold Leaf.
 Engraved with his or her name and a short message, the leaf will be displayed on the Veterans’ Tree of Honor in the Wicomico Civic Center lobby.
 Leaves are $100 each.
 Please contact Linda Lyons at 410-548-4900, ext.
 115. All proceeds are placed in a fund designated to maintain the War Memorial into perpetuity.

 To learn more about the Wicomico War Veterans’ Memorial and the men and women it was built to honor, visit https://www.wicomicociviccenter.org/about/war-memorial.